jimmykiselak/lbryum-server/HOWTO.md

 Two more things for you to consider:

-1. To increase privacy of transactions going through your server you may want to close bitcoind for incoming connections and connect outbound only.
+1. To increase privacy of transactions going through your server you may want to close lbrycrdd for incoming connections and connect outbound only.
 Most servers do run full nodes with open incoming connections though.

-2. Consider restarting bitcoind (together with electrum-server) on a weekly basis to clear out unconfirmed transactions from the local the memory pool which did not propagate over the network.
+2. Consider restarting lbrycrdd (together with electrum-server) on a weekly basis to clear out unconfirmed transactions from the local the memory pool which did not propagate over the network.

 ### Step 11.
 (Finally!)
 Run Electrum server